 Access to audit logs via Office 365 Management Activity API.
 A third method for accessing and retrieving audit records is to use the Office 365 Management Activity API.
 This lets organizations retain auditing data for longer periods than the default 90 days and lets them import their auditing data to a SIEM solution.
 For more information, see Office 365 Management Activity API reference.

 90-day audit log retention.
 When an audited activity is performed by a user or admin, an audit record is generated and stored in the audit log for your organization.
 In Audit (Standard), records are retained for 90 days, which means you can search for activities that occurred within the past three months.

-Audit (Premium) builds on the capabilities of Audit (Standard) by providing audit log retention policies, longer retention of audit records, high-value crucial events, and higher bandwidth access to the Office 365 Management Activity API.
+Audit (Premium) builds on the capabilities of Audit (Standard) by providing audit log retention policies, longer retention of audit records, high-value intelligent insights, and higher bandwidth access to the Office 365 Management Activity API.

 - Audit log retention policies.
 You can create customized audit log retention policies to retain audit records for longer periods of time up to one year (and up to 10 years for users with required add-on license).
 You can create a policy to retain audit records based the service where the audited activities occur, specific audited activities, or the user who performs an audited activity.

 - Longer retention of audit records.
 Azure Active Directory, Exchange, OneDrive, and SharePoint audit records are retained for one year by default.
 Audit records for all other activities are retained for 90 days by default, or you can use audit log retention policies to configure longer retention periods.

 - Audit (Premium) intelligent insights.
 Audit records for intelligent insights can help your organization conduct forensic and compliance investigations by providing visibility to events such as when mail items were accessed, or when mail items were replied to and forwarded, or when and what a user searched for in Exchange Online and SharePoint Online.
 These intelligent insights can help you investigate possible breaches and determine the scope of compromise.